ELECTIONS

 Election Results

-The Student Government Association at Georgia State University held a general election for the 2024-2025 executive and legislative candidates on March 5-7, 2024.
-The results, with 301 votes cast, are available below.
+The Student Government Association at Georgia State University held a general election for the 2025-2026 executive and legislative candidates on March 10-13, 2025.
+The results, with 495 votes cast, are available below.
+An organization chart view of the elected candidates, vacancies, and appointed positions that are available is located here.
 A detailed breakdown of voting is available here.

 Congratulations to the following winners: